-Step Four: Prepare the administrative dissolution petition and accompanying documents.
+Step Five: Prepare the administrative dissolution petition and accompanying documents.

 Once compliance is confirmed and the PC-F is completed, the organization should prepare an administrative dissolution petition.
 The petition should: 1) indicate why the public charity is dissolving, 2) affirm that the organization is in compliance with its registration and reporting requirements, 3) indicate that it followed the appropriate procedure to authorize the dissolution under M.G.L. c.
 180, §11A(b), 4) affirm that all funds (if it received any) were used to support the organization's mission and that any disbursements were made consistent with that mission, and 5) acknowledge that the AGO's approval of the dissolution does not, in and of itself, operate to waive or release any financial liabilities to third parties that might otherwise exist.

-Step Five: Submit the administrative dissolution petition to the Division.
+Step Six: Submit the administrative dissolution package to the Division.

 The administrative petition package should include all of the following:

-- Completed Form PC-F (with an original signature);
+- A completed Form PC-F (with an original signature);

-- Officer's Certificate (with an original signature); and
+- A completed Officer's Certificate (with an original signature); and

-- Administrative Petition (with an original signature and date of submission).
+- A completed Administrative Petition (with an original signature and date of submission).